 Medication is sometimes a solution, but surgeons also may use minimally invasive options to repair the mitral valve.
 Researchers are also investigating several promising mitral valve replacement options.

 “Percutaneous (through the skin) mitral valve repair and replacement techniques are rapidly growing.
-They help patients who currently do not have good surgical options and for whom medical treatments are not working well,” says structural heart disease specialist Samir Kapadia, MD, who directs cardiac catheterization laboratory at the Cleveland Clinic.
+They help patients who currently do not have good surgical options and for whom medical treatments are not working well,” says structural heart disease specialist Samir Kapadia, MD.

 How your symptoms affect your options

 The mitral valve allows oxygen-rich blood flowing from the lungs to return to the heart.

 “The most common valve problem is leakage, also known as mitral valve regurgitation,” Dr. Kapadia says.
 “If the blood leaks back into the lungs, it causes you to have shortness of breath.”

 If your valve doesn’t open properly, this is known as mitral valve stenosis.

 “We see mitral valve stenosis in patients who were exposed to a lot of radiation from breast cancer or lung cancer treatments or in some patients with calcification of mitral valve without obvious causes,” he says.

 If you have mild symptoms from a malfunctioning mitral valve, medication might be all you need.
 However, if you have more severe symptoms — shortness of breath or chest pain — the valve will likely need repair or replacement.

 If failing health or a weak heart makes open surgery a higher risk for you, there are safer surgical options.